-Caythorpe village has a playing field with a children's playground.
+- St Vincent's C of E Parish Church shares clergy with local parishes in the South Cliff Villages Group in the Diocese of Lincoln.
+Services are held regularly in rotation with other churches in the group - Playing field, Social Club and Children's Playground.
 There is a pavilion building, used by the Sports and Social Club, which contains changing facilities, a kitchen and a bar area.
 The club is in regular use by football and cricket teams and a weekly walking group.
-Running events are held several times each year and attract entrants from a wide area.

-Caythorpe Village Hall has a large hall, a smaller meeting room, a kitchen and a garden area.
-A variety of activities are on offer.

-Sherwood Centre is a meeting place not under the control of CFPC.
+Running events are held several times each year and attract entrants from a wide area. - Caythorpe Village Hall has a large hall, a smaller meeting room, a kitchen and a garden area.
+A variety of activities are on offer. - Sherwood Centre is a meeting place not under the control of CFPC.
 It is near bungalows built for elderly people.
-The centre is mainly used for a monthly bingo session.
+The centre is mainly used for a monthly bingo session. - A travelling library visits weekly. - PFI kart track, located at the western end of the parish. - Elms Farm riding school on Frieston Heath Lane.

-St Vincent's Church has recently installed a toilet and can hosts events with refreshments.

-Allotments.
+Retail and Hospitality

+- Spar Shop

+- Post office in Spar shop

+- Red Lion Public House and restaurant

+- Waggon and Horses Public House and Indian restaurant

+- Fish and chip van visits on Thursdays.

+Other facilities

+- Burial ground run by the Parish Council is located on the edge of the village on Gorse Hill Lane. - Allotments.
 Ground leased by CFPC and run by the Allotment Society.
-The allotments are well used and there is sometimes a waiting list for plots.
+The allotments are well used and there is sometimes a waiting list for plots. - Woodward's Garage: vehicle services, repairs, MOT and sales. - Hairdresser